Trump Says He Supports 'Intelligent' Background Checks

 "We will see where NRA will be, but we need meaningful background checks," Trump said.
 "We don't want people who are mentally ill, people who are sick, having guns."

+Trump touted his "great relationship" with the gun rights group, despite his apparent willingness to break from it on gun legislation.

+"They supported me very early and that's been a great decision they made — we have Justice Kavanaugh, we have Justice Gorsuch, and they feel very strongly about the Second Amendment," he said, referring to the two justice he got confirmed to the Supreme Court.

-Trump's remarks come one day after Senate Majority Leader Mitch McConnell, R-K.Y., said the Senate would discuss various gun control measures when it returns to Washington in September.
+Trump's remarks come one day after Senate Majority Leader Mitch McConnell, R-Ky., said the Senate would discuss various gun control measures when it returns to Washington in September.

 The president told reporters that McConnell is "on board."